Gaurak2610/FRIDAY/README.md

 cmd:open ("foldername")[if more than one folder of the same name]

-i have found multiple instances of the folder (eg Autorun) Autorun(1)from friday folder and autorun(2) from private folder which one would you like to open
+Ihave found multiple instances of the folder (eg Autorun) Autorun(1)from friday folder and autorun(2) from private folder which one would you like to open

 Listening..